philpackmohr/git-paper/git.md

 That is the most simple workflow and can be appropriate for individuals or very small teams if either:

 - If breaking changes can be accepted
-- There is another mechanism to ensure that the customers do not get faulty versions, e.g. a QA team tests the changes that are pushed by the developers and they deploy these to the customers
+- There is another mechanism to ensure that the customers do not get faulty versions, e.g. a QA team tests the changes that are pushed by the developers and ensure that the customers get only tested and fixed versions.

 ### [GitFlow](http://nvie.com/posts/a-successful-git-branching-model/)